sontungdt7/app.zerolend.xyz/CONTRIBUTING.md

 5. Once the issue is created, it will get a “New Issue” label, which is a helpful indication for the Interface Team to triage the new request.

 # Picking up an issue for work
-Whether you’re a first time or existing contributor to the Interface and/or the Aave ecosystem, you may engage by picking up any issue that is labelled “Looking for Help,” as this will be the right place to start.
+Whether you’re a first time or existing contributor to the Interface and/or the ZeroLend ecosystem, you may engage by picking up any issue that is labelled “Looking for Help,” as this will be the right place to start.
 These issues will have been triaged already by the Interface Team.
 Once you’ve identified an issue that you want to pick up, you should:
   1. Comment on the issue expressing interest.
 A member of the Interface Team will assign it to you.
       <aside> 💡 In order to mitigate issues from becoming stale, we may reassign or un-assign an issue after an extended period of time if we see that no commits are occurring on it.
 We will reach out to the original assignee in these instances